Corbyn dismisses SNP at Glasgow rally, insisting Scots have a "simple choice" between Labour and Tories

 He failed to mention Mr Murray, saying: “I’m here, excited, the Labour Party in Scotland is excited, it’s out on the streets in towns and cities all across Scotland.
 Watch out on June 8.”

-Mr Lavery told last night’s rally in Glasgow that "whatever happens" the "Corbyn project" is only beginning.
+Mr Lavery told last night’s rally that “whatever happens” the “Corbyn project” is only beginning.

-Mr Corbyn has come under pressure to say whether he will stand down as Labour leader if the party is defeated in the June 8 election.
+Mr Corbyn has come under pressure to say whether he will stand down if the party is defeated in the June 8 election.

 Earlier this month, he was forced to clarify comments to BuzzFeed News in which he suggested he would look to carry on in the role even if Labour loses the election, later claiming he was speaking only about a victory for his party.